-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Nupentin against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Nupentin/Nupentin Tabs against the benefits it is expected to have for you.

-Nupentin is used to control certain types of epilepsy.
+Nupentin/Nupentin Tabs is used to control epilepsy.
 Epilepsy is a condition where you have repeated seizures (fits).
-There are many types of seizures, ranging from mild to severe.
+There are many different types of seizures, ranging from mild to severe.

-Nupentin is also used in the treatment of neuropathic pain, a type of pain caused by damage to the nerves.
+Nupentin/Nupentin Tabs is also used to treat neuropathic pain, a type of pain caused by damage to the nerves.

-Your doctor may prescribe Nupentin in addition to your current therapy when your treatment is no longer working as well.
+Your doctor may have prescribed Nupentin/Nupentin Tabs in addition to other medicines that you may be taking.
+This may be necessary if your current treatment is no longer working as well.

 When you must not take it

-Do not take Nupentin if the packaging is torn or shows signs of tampering.
+Do not take Nupentin/Nupentin Tabs after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.